JonatasAmaral/terminal_boardgame/README.md

 👣 You can only move one step by turn, on vertical **or** horizontal axis.
 No weird diagonals for you here you fool

+📚 You _can't_ go over your obstacles here.
+Feels motivating?

 💩 Poop is a stationary obstacle.
 You should avoid it, but it wouldn't do much to get you.

 👻 Ghost in other hand, is mostly going after any yellow faceball, though may get distracted sometimes.